-CC2 members, and health team members in a form that is understandable, avoiding discipline-specific terminology when possible.

-Express one's own knowledge and opinions to team members involved in patient care and population health improvement with

-- CC3 confidence, clarity, and respect, working to ensure common understanding of information, treatment, care decisions, and population health programs and policies. - CC4 Listen actively and encourage ideas and opinions of the other team members.
+- Choose effective communication tools and techniques, including information systems and communication technologies, to facilitate discussions and interactions that enhance team function. - CC2 Communicate information with patients, families, community members, and health team members in a form that is understandable, avoiding discipline-specific terminology when possible. - Express one's own knowledge and opinions to team members involved in patient care and population health improvement with confidence, clarity, and respect, working to ensure common understanding of information, treatment, care decisions, and population health programs and policies. - CC4 Listen actively and encourage ideas and opinions of the other team members.